 - Accessing academic websites

 - You can use your NetID to to access many online resources, such as the databases on the University Libraries website.

 The NetID is chosen for you by an automated system that analyzes all current and previous NetIDs.
 Your NetID may be changed in the event of a legal name change.
 Please ensure the change has been registered by either Human Resources or Student Services before requesting this service from OIT.

 Your NetID will remain active for the length of your affiliation with the University.
 Upon leaving UNR, your NetID will be automatically disabled, and you will lose access to all resources associated with the NetID (such as employee email and NevadaBox).
-There is a grace period for student NetIDs to allow for applications to the University after graduation.
+Note: NetIDs for students who graduate from UNR remain active for six months from the date their degree was recorded.

 The NetID is provided to all affiliated members of the University at no charge.